tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/pages-templates.md

    >[!WARNING]
    >
-   > In order to ensure consistent deployments for the WKND Reference site, other tutorial branches of the project are setup such that `ui.content` will overwrite any changes in the JCR.
-This is by design, since code/styles will be written for specific policies.
+   > In order to ensure consistent deployments for the WKND Reference site some branches of the project are setup such that `ui.content` will overwrite any changes in the JCR.
+This is by design, i.e for Solution Branches, since code/styles will be written for specific policies.

 ## Congratulations! {#congratulations}